hdShang/arxiv-daily/docs/cs-CL/2025-06-12/papers/250610627v1-neuralnexus-at-bea-2025-shared-task-retrieval-augmented-prompting-fo.md

 ---
 layout: default
-title: NeuralNexus at BEA 2025 Shared Task: Retrieval-Augmented Prompting for Mistake Identification in AI Tutors
+title: "NeuralNexus at BEA 2025 Shared Task: Retrieval-Augmented Prompting for Mistake Identification in AI Tutors"
 ---

 # NeuralNexus at BEA 2025 Shared Task: Retrieval-Augmented Prompting for Mistake Identification in AI Tutors